-

 ANER, the National Agency for Renewable Energy, was created in 2013 to promote renewables.

 Senegal's National Renewable Energy Action Plan (PANER, 2015) aims to raise the share of renewables (including hydropower) in the grid-connected capacity to nearly 32% in 2030 (over 630 MW).
-In 2021, renewable capacities accounted for 30% of the total capacity (496 MW).
-Since 2020, some renewable energy equipment (solar panel systems, solar pumping kits, biogas stoves, etc.) are exempted from VAT in order to accelerate renewable development and rural electrification.
+In 2023, renewable capacities accounted for 31% of the total capacity.

 Interactive Chart Senegal Share of Renewables in Electricity Production (incl hydro)